 Don’t rush into anything when an ex contacts you.
 Don’t overindulge.
 The 3 D’s of getting contacted by an ex.
 If she has written, “Hey!
 Been a long time.
 How have you been?”
 Don’t overthink and conclude by yourself that the nasty text she sent to you while breaking up meant nothing and that she wants to get back together.

-It’s easy to overindulge in their little time passes probably because you still have lingering feeling towards your ex.
+It’s easy to overindulge in their little time passes probably because you still have lingering feelings towards your ex.
 Don’t rush into setting a date for a catch up over coffee.

 4. Talk to someone about it